OsmanDhaqane/windows-threat-detection-3-tryhackme/README.md

-# windows-threat-detection-3-tryhackme
+# Windows Threat Detection 3 — TryHackMe Walkthrough

-TryHackMe walkthrough for Windows Threat Detection 3, focused on detecting command and control activity and persistence through backdoor users, services, scheduled tasks, Run keys, and startup items using Windows Security logs and Sysmon.
+This repository contains my walkthrough for the Windows Threat Detection 3 room on TryHackMe, covering C2 activity and persistence techniques using Windows Security logs and Sysmon.